SenseNet/sncom-resources/_posts/2017-11-29-sn-frontend-releases-in-november.md

 ---

-Busy weeks behind us at the frontend division of the sensenet team.
-New features on the backend and our in-progress [DMS MVP](https://sn-react-dms.netlify.com/) generated tons of tasks and gave us many improvement points.
-But now we've released all these new stuff, so we can lay back a bit and sum up what's done.
-Join us in checking-out the latests and maybe you'll catch a bit about the upcomings.
+Busy weeks behind us at the frontend division.
+New features on the backend and our in-progress DMS MVP generated tons of tasks and gave us many improvement points.
+We've released all these new stuff, so we can lay back a bit and sum up what's done.

 ---